Donsantos001/lendsqr-fe-test/README.md

 ## Probable Future Changes

-If there there was room to add to app design, I would have a button on the table components that will optionally toggle the custom filters modal that has been created.
+If there there was room to add to application design, I would have a button on the table components that will optionally toggle the custom filters modal that has been created.
+I would have included the caching technique on the dashoard and users page also.
 It there was also a status field associated with the user data received from the `API`, It would have been better and would improve the app performance.